thomashartm/burp-domsink-logger/README.md

 [![Build Status Develop](https://travis-ci.org/thomashartm/burp-domsink-logger.svg?branch=develop)](https://github.com/thomashartm/burp-domsink-logger/tree/develop)

 The purpose of this plugin is to ease the identification of DOM XSS Sinks and sources.

-Injects a trusted types policy into a burp response to log all DOM sinks where HTML is created and directly written into the DOM e.g. via innerHTML.
+It injects a trusted types polyfill and default policy into a burp response to log all DOM sinks where HTML gets created and directly written into the DOM e.g. via innerHTML.

+The logging happens on the browser e.g. chrome console.

+# Requirements
+Requirements to use it:

+- Burp v2020.1 Community or Professional
+- Recent Browser e.g. Chrome
+- Proxy Switcher e.g. FoxyProxy

+Requirements to extend or build it:
+- Java 11
+- Maven
+- Idea e.g. IntelliJ or Eclipse

+# How to use it
+1. Install this plugin via the burp extender e.g. in Burp Community.
+2. Open your favorite browser and enable the developer tools via F12
+3. Proxy the relevant requests with Burp and your favorite proxy switcher.
+4. Enable the plugin.
+Go to the DomInjector Tab and select enable it via the checkbox.
+5. Either select a new taint needle or use the preset one.
+Inject it into a source e.g. window name or a cookie.
+6. If the taint value gets detected in a sink then it will get reported in the browser console.
+7. If you want to enable the way more verbose logging then remove the taint needle.
+This will set the plugin into reporting mode and all usages of createHtml and createScript and createScriptUrl functions will get reported.

 ## Trusted Types Default Policy
 The plugin uses the trusted types default policy to inject a very tiny piece of logging and taint detection JS code.